- Stanford University, Stanford, CA, U.S., Research Fellow in Stem Cells and Biomaterials, 2007-2012.

 - Haverford College, Haverford, PA, U.S., BSc in Cell and Molecular Biology, 1995-1999.

 MY RESEARCH OVERVIEW (GO TO SCIENTIFIC OVERVIEW)

 Muscle stem cell bioengineering laboratory

 Ah, the marvel of movement!
 Your skeletal muscle tissue is absolutely essential to your mobility, and your ability to breath, to swallow, or to blink.
-Each instance your brain decides its time to move, a signal is sent via your motor neurons to the neuromuscular junction where a burst of acetylcholine is released.
-This in turn actives a cascade of calcium within each skeletal muscle fibre invoking tiny molecular motors to crawl along cords of actin protein to produce a coordinated contraction of your limb muscle.
+Each instance your brain decides it’s time to move, a signal is sent via your motor neurons to the neuromuscular junction where a burst of acetylcholine is released.
+This in turn actives a cascade of calcium within each skeletal muscle fiber invoking tiny molecular motors to crawl along cords of actin protein to produce a coordinated contraction of your limb muscle.
 As if this weren’t enough, when skeletal muscle is injured, resident adult stem cells are called to action to restore form and function.

 SCIENTIFIC RESEARCH OVERVIEW

 1. Muscle stem cell mechanobiology

 Muscle stem cells, or ‘satellite cells’, are a rare population of cells in skeletal muscle tissue that sit on top of the long muscle fibers and beneath a blanket of proteins in their ‘niche’.
 For the most part, muscle stem cells are inactive, or ‘quiescent’, until they are called to action in response to tissue injury.
 It’s rather counterintuitive that a population of cells can remain quiescent in such a metabolically and mechanically active tissue like muscle!